10 Microsoft Outlook Tips to Save Time and Increase Productivity In 2023

 With Outlook, you can create a message now but send it later.
 Maybe you are working on a weekend or late in the evening and do not want to bother people with messages outside working hours.

 To use delayed delivery, create a new message or reply to an existing one, then go to 'options,' click on 'more options,' then 'delay delivery.'
 Click on your preferred delivery time, perhaps Monday morning.
 Your message sits in your outbox until the scheduled delivery time and is sent automatically as long as you have internet connectivity.

 Quick parts are among the most time-saving tips when creating a message.
 They store the content you frequently use, so you don't have to rewrite it every other time.
 Quick parts are handy for common replies and other repetitive content.

-To use quick parts, open a new message and type the text you want to reuse or open a previously sent message, highlight the text to store, go the insert in the ribbon tab, and on the right-hand side, click 'quick parts.'
-Then click on 'save the selection to quick part gallery' and provide a descriptive name.
+To use quick parts, open a new message and type the text you want to reuse or open a previously sent message, highlight the text to store, go to the insert in the ribbon tab, and on the right-hand side, click 'quick parts.'
+Then click 'save the selection to quick part gallery' and provide a descriptive name.

 Quick Access Toolbar

 It is a great time saver on Outlook.
 You may not have noticed that a quick access toolbar sits above the ribbon tab and offers quick access to actions such as send, reply, and undo.
 You can also add your frequently used actions.

 Microsoft Outlook is an invaluable tool for businesses regardless of size and industry.
 Regrettably, it can be a productivity killer and take many hours to organize emails and calendars.
 Luckily, you can optimize your Outlook with the tips above, saving you time and effort and enhancing your efficiency.
 Contact Velocity IT for the best-personalized IT and managed IT services in Dallas.